drashland/drash/README.md

 ## Create Drash App

-Drash provides a basic tool to quickly create a Drash skeleton, with everything working out of the box, ready for you to build something great with it.
+Drash provides a basic tool to help you quickly create a Drash skeleton, with everything working out of the box, ready for you to build something great with.

-This doesn't require you to install any Drash scripts or modules, and will create the skeleton inside the directory you are within - whether it's an API or a full Web Application, with or without Vue.
+This tool does not require you to install any Drash scripts or modules.
+It will create the skeleton of your choice (an API, a full web app, or a full web app with Vue) inside your current working directory.

+To get started with the Create Drash App tool, see the following commands:

 ```
 $ mkdir my-drash-project